Stories of Scooters: Once upon a time the Steed of Indians

 Q: BTW anybody remembers what STD stood for?
-And for the record let me mention here it was not Sexually Transmitted disease but some other Department of Telecom stupid acronym that nobody bothered to remember full form.
+And for the record let me mention here it was not a Sexually Transmitted Disease but some other Department of Telecom stupid acronym that nobody bothered to remember full form.

 I always liked to be prepared and that extra wheel lovingly called Stepney always gave me a feeling of comfort, the same comfort that I get on rubbing my belly after a great meal.
 I guess my need for a spare tire extends beyond scooters.